cozy/cozy-stack/docs/cli/cozy-stack_instances_add.md

-      --locale string             Locale of the new cozy instance (default "en") --magic_link                Enable authentication with magic links sent by email --oidc_id string            The identifier for checking authentication from OIDC --passphrase string         Register the instance with this passphrase (useful for tests) --phone string              The phone number of the owner --public-name string        The public name of the owner
+      --locale string             Locale of the new cozy instance (default "en") --magic_link                Enable authentication with magic links sent by email --oidc_id string            The identifier for checking authentication from OIDC --old-domain string         Old domain of the cozy instance --passphrase string         Register the instance with this passphrase (useful for tests) --phone string              The phone number of the owner --public-name string        The public name of the owner